 Alfie refuses to carry a gun and doesn’t like killing people, while still suffering from war-time PTSD.
 Naturally, his newly formed security firm specializes in death.
 While still somewhat cynical (unlike the source material, which practically drips with cynicism), this Alfred is a realist.
 But a realist who bedded the Queen Mother?
 This version of Alfred feels like a modern period character, if that’s remotely possible, somewhat out of sync with the rest of his surroundings.
 I’d prefer more hard-boiled detective work and less period-piece vigilantism, which leads us to the Waynes…

 Thomas Wayne seems to be an anomaly.
 He’s either a peaceful freedom fighter or he’s fighting for peace.
 Either way, he’s stuck between a rock and a hard place.
 He’s actually undercover CIA, not a famed doctor, but he’s still a billionaire.
 Through happenstance, he’s met Martha Kane, who’s working for Wayne, who’s working in part for the No Name League.
 And by Episode 10, they apparently like each other.
 I mean, they like like each other.
 A cynical foreign freelancer, maybe he’s the true reason Alfred eventually becomes jaded with the world.
 But this version of the character is misused.
 He needs to be more likable, for one thing.
 Maybe somehow he can bring peace among the two factions, as they fade from the show’s main story, as his character can get rounded out a bit better.
 The mustache feels goofy in this day and age, but feels appropriate for the timeline (kinda like Howard Stark in Marvel’s Agent Carter).
-I’d like to see more extracted from the glimpses we’ve seen him in comic book flashbacks.
+I’d like to see more extracted from the glimpses of the character, as seen in comic book flashbacks.

 “We need to strike back hard or give up.”

 I love the grimy, gloomy environment encapsulated on this series with the filming in England.
-I like Alfie’s Army mates, Bazza and Dave Boy, a lot and hope to see them in more peaceful situations.
+I like Alfie’s Army mates, Bazza and Dave Boy a lot and hope to see them in more peaceful situations.
 I like the ingenuity of Martha Kane’s character and her adaptability.
 Lord Harwood is an acceptable Big Bad, as he’s disfigured, hobbled and wears plenty of fur-lined capes, but a little bit of Bet Sykes goes a very long way.
 She’s tolerable as a scheming, evil underling and kind of a one-note character.
-I could do with less of her shenanigans.
+I could do less with her shenanigans.

 I’m not a fan of the rough-and-tumble language, as there’s more than a few f-words featured prominently per episode.
 While the dialogue matches the environment, it feels excessive, especially for a comics adaptation.
 There’s unbridled debauchery, double-crosses galore, dark secrets, and plenty of death and destruction.
-My biggest question about this series is whether this is considered DC canon or simply yet another DC TV universe?
+My biggest question about this series is whether this is considered DC canon or simply yet another entry in the DC TV Universe?
 If it’s canon, let’s whip the characters around to what readers expect.
 If it’s not, let’s take these characters into even grander situations and leave the mythology in the dust.

 As the season finale wraps, Thomas is shot and injured, the queen’s been rescued twice by Alfie and Mr. P fails to bring relevance to the Old Guard.
 There will be plenty of changes in store for Pennyworth‘s Season 2, which has just recently been announced.
 I am excited to see which direction the series heads as its characters fight fascism and a naked evil.
 I just wish it would choose if it’s going to be loyal to its source material or go in a totally new direction and stick with its decision.